yasenhorozov/esp-hosted-mcu-biser/docs/bluetooth_design.md

 > Check that the memory requirement for your preferred Bluetooth host
 > stack can be satisfied on the Host.

-ESP-Hosted has is Bluetooth stack agnostic.
-To showcase ESP-Hosted's Bluetooth support, Both `esp-nimble` and `esp-bluedroid` are used here.
+ESP-Hosted is Bluetooth stack agnostic.
+To showcase ESP-Hosted's Bluetooth support, both `esp-nimble` and `esp-bluedroid` are used here.
 Users can use their own preferred Bluetooth stack with some porting effort.